 Dancing in church?
 Are you kidding me?!
 Sure it says to dance in scripture – but, how AWKWARD is that?!
 The only dance in church I’ve ever experienced in all my years in church were done by women covering every inch of skin in long flowing dresses and probably instructed to make sure the dance isn’t too sensuous.
 That has its place too, but I never could understand the connection between that and David dancing before the Lord in his underwear! …not that I want to see ANYONE dancing in their underwear mind you!

-How I’ve changed my tune.
-There’s a great deal more at stake here for the church than I ever imagined.
+However, as I began to look at things a little closer, I realize now that there’s a great deal more at stake here for the church than I ever imagined.
 Maybe even more than what you might think!
 Here’s why…